Your Annual Mortgage Statement

 • If you’ve chosen to add fees to your mortgage account rather than pay them separately, this will increase the outstanding mortgage balance.

-Increases in the Bank of England Base rate and Increases in our Standard Variable Rate (SVR)
+Increases in the Bank of England Base rate and to our standard variable rate (SVR) may cause your mortgage balance to increase.

-Monthly mortgage payments are only re-calculated at the end of the year unless you have contacted us to request this during the year.
+Monthly mortgage payments are only re-calculated at the end of the year unless you have contacted us before then and asked for a recalculation.
 Any increases in the variable rate will mean you are under paying the interest and this may lead to an increase in your balance as more interest is being charged than is being paid.